firdousalam/Github/README.md

 # Github
 Git command

+You started the Journey by exploring the Prodigious Git course and then completed the Interstellar Git.

+Let us have a quick recap of the concepts covered in this course:

+git cherrypick (Moving commits between branches)

+git stash (Saving changes temporarily)

+git submodules (Adding a subproject)

+git Blame (Finding the author of a line)

+git Bisect (Finding the commit which introduced a bug)

+git reflog (Retrieving deleted commits)

+git hooks (Automating things using script)

+Hope you enjoyed the course!

+Git Checkout Bye!

 Using Third-Party Library
 Consider you are working on a project that creates a man from a boy.
 Instead of writing the code from scratch, you found a third-party library, called mustache repo, which can add the required feature to your project.